anacidre/AngularWorkshop/Step 7 [Optional]: Services.md

 ```

-Finally to make this work we need to add our coffee-class.service.ts our Coffee class.
+Finally to make this work we need to add our coffee-class.service.ts our Coffee interface.
 We import it:
 ```
 import { Coffee } from '../coffee-interface/coffee.model';
 ```